 Though many of us prefer to be upside down at all times, we are built to walk on our feet and not on our hands.
 So if you prefer to be upside down or love holding your stunting partner above your head for minutes at a time, take care of those wrists!
 You will perform better and feel better because you do!

 For more information on Athletico’s Gymnastics Rehabilitation program, please click here.
-To request a complimentary injury screenings at any of our locations, click the button below.
+To request a free assessment at any of our locations, click the button below.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.